Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Preliminaries

 \subsection{Reduction to morphisms}

-In this section we establish some strategies that allow us to relate properties of pullback formalisms to properties of \emph{morphisms} of pullback formalisms.
-Thus, the general pattern for our results will be to first prove results for morphisms of pullback formalisms, and then deduce corresponding statements for pullback formalisms.
+Fix a pullback context $\mathcal C$.
+In this section we establish some strategies that allow us to relate properties of pullback formalisms on $\mathcal C$ to properties of \emph{morphisms} of pullback formalisms.
+Thus, the general pattern for many of our results will be to first prove results for morphisms of pullback formalisms, and then deduce corresponding statements for pullback formalisms.